erdemerbaba/general-purpose-inclusive-devops-ecosystem/README.md

 4. Project Structure
 5. Informations of Services
 6. Local Setup
+- 6.1.
+With Container
+- 6.2.
+With Manual
 7. Get packages
+- 7.1.
+With Container
+- 7.2.
+With Manual
 8. Deployment Operation
+- 8.1.
+With Kubernetes
+- 8.2.
+With Container
+- 8.3.
+With Manual
+- 8.4.
+Error Handling
 9. Database Parameters
 10. Contributing
 11. License